 One other type of secured loan that can be useful for debt consolidation is a securities based loan (SBL).
-This type of loan allows qualifying borrowers to obtain a line of credit by using eligible investments in a portfolio as collateral.
+This type of loan allows borrowers that qualify to obtain a line of credit by using eligible investments in a portfolio as collateral.
 It may potentially offer better rates than the loans you are consolidating.

 Another potential advantage of consolidating other debt into an SBL is that your repayment schedule may be more flexible than other types of loans.
 For instance, as long as you maintain sufficient collateral, you may be able to choose to have interest rolled into the principal rather than making interest and/or principal monthly payments.